Storieta

 The Adventures of Sherlock Holmes, illustrated page 12: He sat down once more, hand over his high white forehead.

-The Adventures of Sherlock Holmes, illustrated page 13: [object Object]
+The Adventures of Sherlock Holmes, illustrated page 13: Your Majesty, as I understand, became entangled with this young person,

 The Adventures of Sherlock Holmes, illustrated page 14: He took a heavy chamois leather bag from under his cloak and laid it on the table.